 All City employees are eligible for Workers' Compensation benefits if injured or made ill by their jobs.
 There is no qualification period for eligibility, such as working a minimum time period or a minimum number of hours per week.
 If an employee believes he or she was injured on the job, a claim for benefits can be filed with the employee's supervisor.

-Effective December 15, 2012, the City of Stockton implemented a Medical Provider Network (MPN) Program in an effort to control costs of Workers' Compensation claims.
+Effective December 15, 2012, the City of Stockton implemented a Medical Provider Network (MPN) Program in an effort to control the costs of Workers' Compensation claims.

-City employees not in sworn public safety positions will automatically be enrolled into an Integration Program for a Workers' Compensation Claim.
+City employees not in sworn public safety positions will automatically be enrolled in an Integration Program for a Workers' Compensation Claim.
 This program ensures employee pay is made whole through accrued leave balances until these balances are exhausted.
 Employees who do not wish to participate may opt-out, but this decision is final; the employee will not be allowed to opt back in.